spacetj/production-readiness/01-stability-reliability/README.md

 <img src="./assets/kaniko.png" width="100px" height="100px" align="left" style="padding-right:15px"/>

-kaniko is a tool for building container images from a Dockerfile without requiring a Docker daemon.
-Kaniko executes each commands in userspace which enables building container images in environments that can't easily or securely run a Docker daemon, such as a kubernetes cluster.
+Kaniko is a tool for building container images from a Dockerfile without requiring a Docker daemon.
+Kaniko executes each command in userspace, enabling building container images in environments that can't easily or securely run a Docker daemon, such as a Kubernetes cluster.
 Kaniko can also be used to speed up builds by caching image layers.

 | Open Source                                              | Maintained By | First Release |
 | -------------------------------------------------------- | ------------- | ------------- |